 What was once considered normal, growing your own produce, buying meat, dairy, and seafood locally, and eating from scratch cooking at home, fell out of fashion.
 It became easier and cheaper to go to the grocery store and buy your food.
 With 40 easy to follow recipes, Gabrielle explains what healthy eating (and organic) actually means in today’s food filled world, and how to stock a pantry to start changing your eating habits.
 It doesn’t have to happen over night, and she encourages making slow changes to ensure the process of starting to eat clean is not overwhelming.

-Gabrielle provides and walks you through 40 recipes to help you start eating healthier, organic, and plant based meals all day long.
-With recipe sections for:
+Gabrielle provides and walks you through 40 organic meal ideas, to help you start eating healthier, and plant based meals all day long.
+With individual recipe sections for:

-The recipes are easy to follow, and very well detailed with short descriptions and bits of culinary knowledge for various ingredients used.
+The recipes are easy to follow and very well detailed, with short descriptions and bits of culinary knowledge for the various ingredients used.
 You may even be surprised to learn that if you already do cook regularly, you will probably have many of the items already on hand!
 Otherwise the section on stocking a pantry (page 24) will be very helpful in giving you a sense of what to look for when out grocery shopping.

 The layout of the book is intuitive, and easy to follow for anyone, regardless of their skill level in the kitchen.
 Real.
 Good.
 Food. makes it clear that eating healthy does not mean giving up eating delicious foods or eating the same boring foods day in and day out.
 Cookies for breakfast (page 39)?
 Why not!
 Filled with fiber, and various vitamins and minerals, they are an easy, (and best of all healthy) start to your day!
 Even desserts have a healthy twist, but don’t let that fool you into thinking the recipes are not indulgent.
 Try the Pumpkin Chocolate Pound Cake (page 80), or the Vanilla Cupcakes (page 79) for your next home baked good!